I’m actually writing this post while having a bad day with my mental health.

 If you’re one of those people who doesn’t like drinking water, then just put some juice in like Ribena or Robinsons in.

 The easiest way to tell how I’m feeling is to look at my room; if it’s messy and unorganised, you can guarantee I’m having a bad day.

 A tidy room is something that always helps me feel a bit more organised and put together, so when I’m not in the best frame of mind I try and set aside some time to have a cleanup.

 Usually while blasting out one of my favourite Spotify playlists!

 I’ll start off by dusting, before putting away any clothes that I’ve just dumped on my desk chair.
 Then I’ll usually have a general tidy up and clear out, getting rid of anything I don’t use/wear and take it up to the charity shop.

 As a general rule, I always take 5/10 minutes in a morning to meditate before getting on with my day.

-I practice witchcraft already, so its a great way to meditate and reflect on how I’m feeling at the same time as practicing my craft!
+It’s a great way to meditate and reflect on how I’m feeling, at the same time as practising my craft.